vvaradarajan/primeGapper/README.md

 # primeGapper
 Explores gaps between primes
 The gaps between primes seems to follow a continuously changing pattern and this repo is to explore that pattern.
-The exact details of that pattern are in a different document and the reader is asked to accept the examples below so that we can quickly get to the program:
+The exact details of that pattern are not that complex and is demonstrated with examples.

 ## Preamble
-Candidate Primes are number that are not divisible by any prime <= P
+Candidate Primes after a prime p are numbers that are not divisible by any prime <= p
 Ex: p=2 => candidate primes are 3,5,7,9..; p=3 => 5,7,11,13,17,19,23..

 ## Hypothesis
-The hypothesis is Candidate Primes follow a 'gap' pattern:
+The hypothesis is that the gap between Candidate Primes follow a pattern:
 cp(p) = p+a+(c,d,e,f..)\* (*=the pattern enclosed in brackets repeats).
 g(p) = cp - p = a+(c,d,e,f..)\* where g(p) is the gap between primes
 Ex: g(2) = 1+(2)* = 1,2,2,..=> cp(2) = 3,5,7,9..

+<b>Observations</b>
 1.  cp(p1) is a subset of cp(p) for p1 > p (i.e. cp(p) = numbers not divisible by primes upto p, and cp(p1) = number not divisible by primes upto P AND number not divisible by primes upto P1)

 ## Examples:
 Taking the first prime as 2: The prime gap function is g(2) = {1,(2)\*} .
 The (2)\* is a continuing sequence of 2's and is the repeating part.
-The repeating part adds up to 2 = pf(2)
+The repeating part adds up to 2.

 Using this pattern the next primes are: 2+1 = 3, 3+2 = 5, 5+2 = 7, ..9, 11, 13 ...
 Here '9' is not a prime, and so we have to create a new pattern by including the number 3 as a prime..